hackerscomputer/veeam-monitor/README.md

 It also return same information as script output to handle in report view

 Inside "Veeam Monitor" Event Folder there is always one single event

+Atera: Run script with X day parameter in IT Automation, then set in Threshold Profiles Create critical alert for Veeam Monitor/900 event source Create warning alert for Veeam Monitor/900 event source